Rules and Regulations of a Natural Area

 Radnor Lake is State Natural Area is set aside by the State of Tennessee for wildlife observation and protected under the State Natural Areas Preservation Act of 1971.
 To ensure the protection of the Radnor Lake ecosystem and provide ample wildlife observation for all visitors, the following rules and regulations are strictly enforced.

-- All food, picnicking, and feeding wildlife is prohibited.
+All food, picnicking, and feeding wildlife are prohibited.

-- Parking on Otter Creek Road is prohibited unless designated as overflow parking.
-Any illegally/unauthorized vehicles parked will be towed and/or cited immediately by the ranger staff (T.C.A.
-55-8-160)
+Parking on Otter Creek Road is prohibited unless designated as overflow parking.
+All vehicles must be removed before dark.
+Violators will be cited and/or towed (TCA 55-8-160).